AsciiDoc Working Group Charter

 - Define the trademark and branding policy to be used by the AsciiDoc specification.

 - Ensure the consistency of logo usage and other marketing materials.

-- Define the budget and fees for all classes of Working Group membership.
+- Define the annual fees for all classes of Working Group membership.

 - Invite Guest members to participate in the Working Group.